 If you’re looking for authentic French yogurt in the US, family-owned La Fermière is an excellent choice.
 Smooth with just enough tang, the yogurt is delicious and another plus is the ceramic container (read this for ideas on how to repurpose them).

 The Fresh Market local to where I was in Florida stocked about four flavors in addition to plain (Whole Foods as you saw in the video only had two).
-It’s a brand of French yogurt that can be found in France as well, although the product line and packaging looks a little different.
+It’s a brand of French yogurt that can be found in France as well, although the product line and packaging looks a little different than at supermarkets in France.

 French cheese!
 I love the colorful Eiffel Tower on this round container of Brie that is clearly made for foreign markets.
 In France, you’ll find it most commonly cut into triangular wedges.
 Brie is a French cheese everyone loves, so pick some up the next time you entertain.